Xiangdong Ji

 Xiangdong Ji (季向东 (Jì Xiàngdōng); born 1962) is a Chinese theoretical nuclear and elementary particle physicist.
+He is a Distinguished University Professor at the University of Maryland, College Park.

-Xiangdong Ji received his bachelor's degree from Tongji University in 1982 and his PhD from Drexel University in 1987.
+Ji received his bachelor's degree from Tongji University in 1982 and his PhD from Drexel University in 1987.
 He was a postdoctoral researcher at Caltech and MIT.
-In 1991, he became Assistant Professor at the MIT, and in 1996 he moved to the University of Maryland, where he was the chair of the Maryland Center for Fundamental Physics from 2007 to 2009.
-He is also professor and chair of the Institute for Nuclear and Particle Physics at Shanghai Jiao Tong University.
-Since 2005, he has also been a visiting professor at Peking University.
+In 1991, he became Assistant Professor at the MIT, and in 1996 he moved to the University of Maryland, where he was the founding director of the Maryland Center for Fundamental Physics from 2007 to 2009.
+He was the Dean of Physics and Astronomy Department at Shanghai Jiao Tong University from 2009 to 2013.

+Ji's main research interest has been in the quark and gluon structure of the proton and neutron in Quantum Chromodynamics (QCD).
+He formulated the spin structure of the proton in terms of local and gauge-invariant spin and orbital angular momentum contributions of quarks and gluons (Ji spin decomposition), showed that they can be obtained (Ji sum rule) from a class of physical quantities called Generalized Parton Distributions (GPDs) he introduced independently.
+GPDs are the special cases of Wigner distributions which provide simultaneous space and momentum information of partons.

+Ji found a new class of QCD hard scattering called Deep Exclusive Processes in lepton-nucleon collisions, which allows to probe the GPDs experimentally.
+The simplest example is production of a high-energy photon and a recoil nucleon in hard scattering, which he named it as Deeply-Virtual Compton scattering (DVCS).